irmen/raycaster/Readme.md

 # Raycaster engine in Python

 This is an attempt at a Python 3 implementation of a classic raycaster.
 Think original DOS Wolfenstein.
+However, this version also has a texture mapped floor and ceiling, something that Wolfenstein lacked!

 Run this with any recent Python 3 version (tip: use Pypy for a huge performance boost):